Linux login with WSL

-Xwindows with WSL instead of x2go
+Xwindows with WSL

 If your PC is running Windows-11 then you can install Ubuntu Linux and Xwindows by opening a command window (or power-shell) with administrator privilege and typing